CZ-NIC/envelope/README.md

 ## DNS validation tools
 This is just a short explanation on these anti-spam mechanisms so that you can take basic notion what is going on.

-Every time, the receiver should ask the sender's domain these questions over DNS.
+Every time, the receiver should ask the From's domain these questions over DNS.

 ### SPF
 The receiver asks the sender's domain: Do you allow the senders IP/domain to send the e-mail on your behalf?
 Is the IP/domain the mail originates from enlisted as valid in the DNS of the SMTP envelope MAIL FROM address domain?